 Absurdity and playfulness are necessary chaotic distractions that add spice to other forms of nutrition.
 As with all matters of taste, it is easy to go too far with seasoning though.
-A life that is too affect on other distractured and unpredictable is unliveable.
+A life that is too fractured and unpredictable is unliveable.
 Constant japes grate, and can numb in a way that negates the frisson.
-If seen as a form of cultural nutrition, this 'food group' is often contrary, challenging familial traditions and approaches and providing the spark to many creative acts.
+It seen as a form of cultural nutrition, this 'food group' is often contrary, challenging familial traditions and approaches and providing the spark to many creative acts.